Chapter One: First Sight

 “They were screwing,” Dylan said with a laugh and a grunt.

 Others around them stopped talking and looked at them.
 Shar’s cheeks turned a bright red.

 “Say it louder, Dylan, don’t think they heard you in Japan!”
 Dustin hollered with a growl.

-“So, you chose screwing your mate’s brains out, over coming here, huh?”
+“So, you chose to screw your mate’s brains out over coming here, huh?”
 Daryl asked with a shake of his head.

-Shar turned around completely and leaned over the back of her chair, so she was closer to the brothers.
+Shar turned around entirely and leaned over the back of her chair to be closer to the brothers.

 Dylan and Dominic pulled her from her seat, and the four brothers hugged her with shouts of excitement.
 Sharissa laughed as each of them kissed her on the cheek.

 “Then what the fuck are you doing here?!”
 Dylan demanded.

 “One minute you’re criticizing us for not being here, the next you’re hollering at us for being here.
 Make up your damn minds.”
 Dustin growled at his brothers.